sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Note:

-- Increase quality of your work
+- Increase quality of your work (link to GDS blog post)
-- You KNOW people can come and see it
+- You KNOW people can come and see it; you should think twice before posting something

 --